2014 | 2015

 My name is Daniel and I come from Rio de Janeiro, Brazil.
 I did my Bachelor’s in Computer Engineering at the Pontifícia Universidade Católica do Rio de Janeiro (PUC-Rio).
 I also went on a double-degree programme for 2.5 years in France at the École Centrale Paris (ECP), from where I got my Diplôme d’Ingénieur (Master’s in Engineering).
 As a member of the Biomedical Image Analysis group at Imperial, I am currently investigating ways to help experts make informed decisions from large medical image databases using machine learning.
 Fun fact: my surname means “rabbit” in Portuguese!

 I completed my MEng in Electrical and Electronic Engineering at Imperial College London in 2015.
-I am n in the 2nd year of the HiPEDS program, supervised by Pantelis Georgiou in the Centre for Bio-Inspired Technology.
-My research is on using CMOS integrated circuits to create ultra-low power wearable devices to monitor physiology of patients and athletes.
-The focus is to use electrochemical measurements of bio-fluids to obtain this information non-invasively and more continuously than a blood test, and to use energy harvesting to enable such devices to be self sufficient.
-I recently presented a paper at BioCAS 2016 in Shanghai.
+I am in the 3rd year of the HiPEDS program, supervised by Pantelis Georgiou in the Centre for Bio-Inspired Technology.
+My research is using CMOS integrated circuits to create ultra-low power wearable devices to monitor physiology of patients and athletes.
+The focus is to use electrochemical measurements of bio-fluids to obtain physiological information non-invasively and more continuously than a blood test, and to use energy harvesting and wireless power transfer to enable such devices to be battery-less.
+I recently presented demonstrations of my work at BioCAS 2017 in Turin and IEEE Sensors 2017 in Glasgow.

 I am Giannis and I am a Ph.D. student at Imperial College London.
 I hold a B.Sc. in Computer Science from the University of Cyprus (2014).
 During 2014, I was a research assistant at DMSL.
 I also hold an M.Sc. in Web Science and Big Data Analytics from the University College London (2015) and a M.Res. from Imperial College London (2016).
 My main research interests include Distributed Systems & Databases and Big Data Management and specifically Spatial Data Management.
-I also enjoy learning new technologies, either front-end or back-end.
+I currently work on spatial data management and spatial indexing.

 I did my undergraduate degree in Electronics and Telecommunications from University of Pune (2008), India, after which I worked in Telecom (2008-2010) and high energy physics (2011).
 I obtained my MSc in Information and Communication Engineering from TU Darmstadt, Germany (2013) and then worked as a Marie Curie research fellow in University of Twente, Netherlands before joining HiPEDs.